NotebookLM

 You’ve already chosen a powerful AI tool in Google NotebookLM.
 Now give it the complete, structured context it needs—without fighting with dozens of separate pages.

 No scripts.
 No copy-paste.
-Just paste a URL, download Markdown, and upload to NotebookLM.
+Just paste a docs URL, sitemap, or feed, download Markdown, and upload to NotebookLM.